 Principal Investigator and co-PIs

-- Brian Allan, Assistant Professor of Entomology (in group photo at right).
+- Brian Allan, Associate Professor of Entomology (in group photo at right).
 His departmental page.
 His lab page.

 - Carla Cáceres, Professor of Animal Biology (in group photo).
 Her departmental page.
 Her lab page.